 This project was conducted in collaboration with Professor Ketan Shankardass from Wilfrid Laurier University and Emily Schneider, his research trainee at the University of Toronto.

-To watch the first available portrait, click on the thumbnail below:
+To watch the first available portraits, click on the thumbnails below: